Mark the Evangelist: Identity

 Mark the Evangelist's symbol is the winged lion, the Lion of Saint Mark.
 Inscription: PAX TIBI MARCE EVANGELISTA MEVS ('peace be upon you, Mark, my evangelist').
 The same lion is also the symbol of Venice (on illustration).

 According to William Lane (1974), an unbroken tradition identifies Mark the Evangelist with John Mark, and John Mark as the cousin of Barnabas.
 However, Hippolytus of Rome, in On the Seventy Apostles, distinguishes Mark the Evangelist (2 Timothy 4:11), John Mark (Acts 12:12, 25; 13:5, 13; 15:37), and Mark the cousin of Barnabas (Colossians 4:10; Philemon 24).
 According to Hippolytus, they all belonged to the "Seventy Disciples" who were sent out by Jesus to disseminate the gospel (Luke 10:1ff.) in Judea.

 According to Eusebius of Caesarea, Herod Agrippa I, in his first year of reign over the whole of Judea (AD 41), killed James, son of Zebedee and arrested Peter, planning to kill him after the Passover.
-Peter was saved miraculously by angels, and escaped out of the realm of Herod (Acts 12:1–19).
+Peter was saved miraculously by angels, and escaped the realm of Herod (Acts 12:1–19).
 Peter went to Antioch, then through Asia Minor (visiting the churches in Pontus, Galatia, Cappadocia, Asia, and Bithynia, as mentioned in 1 Peter 1:1), and arrived in Rome in the second year of Emperor Claudius (AD 42).
 Somewhere on the way, Peter encountered Mark and took him as travel companion and interpreter.
 Mark the Evangelist wrote down the sermons of Peter, thus composing the Gospel according to Mark, before he left for Alexandria in the third year of Claudius (AD 43).

 According to the Acts 15:39, Mark went to Cyprus with Barnabas after the Council of Jerusalem.

 According to tradition, in AD 49, about 16 years after the Ascension of Jesus, Mark travelled to Alexandria and founded the Church of Alexandria, having already been in Egypt for 4-5 years.
 The Coptic Orthodox Church, the Greek Orthodox Church of Alexandria, and the Coptic Catholic Church all trace their origins to this original community.
 Aspects of the Coptic liturgy can be traced back to Mark himself.
-He became the first bishop of Alexandria and he is honoured as the founder of Christianity in Africa.
+According to later Christian tradition, Mark became the first bishop of Alexandria and he is honoured as the founder of Christianity in Africa.